nhsengland/python-in-an-hour/README.md

 ### Running in Codespace/Google Colab

 You can also load the repo into a GitHub Codespace (click the blue "Code" button and then click "Create Codespace"), or in Google Colab (see the links at the top of the page)

+## Visualising data with D-Tale

+The Visualising_data_with_dtale.ipynb file showcases a Python package called D-Tale, which you can use to visualise and explore datasets.
+This notebook loads up some publically available Covid data into D-Tale, so that you can play around with it's features.

+With just a few lines of code you'll get a GUI interface, from where you can process data, create charts, and perform various kinds of analysis in a few clicks.

+One useful feature of this package is that when you do something with it, such as change a data type of a column or create a chart, it can display the Python code it used to carry out that function.
+So it's a pretty handy learning tool as well as a nice way to explore data.

+Try having a look around the D-Tale interface and see what you can do with it.
+You might try for example...

+1. The date column appears to have been imported as a string.
+Can you convert it to a date type? (hint: click the column name at the top for some transformations you can do)
+2. Could you find a way to group the data by country and count the number of covid cases?
+3. Once you have done step 2, could you use this aggregate data and make a bar chart out of it?

+Keep an eye out for the `<>` icons - if you click these, D-Tale will display the Python code it's using under the bonnet!

 ## Licence